You pulled off your shocks and 9-5 boots.

 List out Recurring Costs

 Usually, this cost shouldn’t add up to the initial typical business start-up costs.
 However, it’s recommended to prepare for at least 1-year recurring expense because it will take at least 1 year for a business to reach break-even.
+Costs of maintaining websites, domain renewals and updates may also come in this.

 Whether you are a sole proprietor or in a partnership, you will still require having employees to function your small business.
 This is a monthly cost that deducts from your income.
 So, estimate the cost of one-year first hand.